PaoloConte/notion-code-docs/README.md

 - (optional) `titles_matching` is the title matching strategy (all are case-insensitive).
 Possible values are:
   - (default) `title_only` : matches the exact title of the page
   - `prefix`: matches only if the page title starts with the indicated prefix; symbols are ignored; useful if pages have a numbering or coding scheme.
-  - `mnemonic`: matches only if the provided segment equals the computed mnemonic of the page title (see algorithm below); In the case of multiple sibling pages with same mnemonic, the behavior is undefined.
 - (optional) `quote_color` is the color to apply to blockquote blocks (both the text and the vertical bar).
 Default is `default`.
 - (optional) `inline_code_color` is the color to apply to inline code segments.
 Default is `default`.